typedb/dependencies/library/rocksdbjni/README.md

 5. To clean, run `make clean jclean`.

 6. To build the JNI into a JAR, run `make -j8 rocksdbjava`.
 This will configure `DEBUG_LEVEL` to the default of 1, which is debug mode enabled.
-To get a production build, run `DEBUG_LEVEL=0 make -j8 rocksdbjava` instead.
+To get a production build, run `make DEBUG_LEVEL=0 -j8 rocksdbjava` instead.

 7. To build the JNI's source code into a sources JAR, run the following command (with the correct version number):
 `cd java/src/main/java;jar -cf ../../../target/rocksdbjni-6.8.1-sources.jar org`